turingschool-examples/quiet-sea-9818/README.md

  	* Ex: number: 25, size: "Large", direction: "East"
 * Plants have a name, description, and days to harvest.
   * Ex: name: "Purple Beauty Sweet Bell Pepper", description: "Prefers rich, well draining soil.", days_to_harvest: 90
-* Gardens have many plots
+* Gardens have many Plots
 * Plots belong to a Garden
 * Plants can be in many Plots
 * Plots have many Plants